junhong-3dv/s2m2/README.md

 - ✅ TorchScript export
 - ❌ Training pipeline (not included)

-> Note: This implementation replaces the dynamic attention-based refinement module with a lightweight UNet for stable ONNX export.
+> Note: This implementation replaces the dynamic attention-based refinement module with an UNet for stable ONNX export.
 It also includes an additional M variant and extended training data with transparent objects.

 ---